Looking for a CV template?

 How to make a CV for a job?

 Here is a good CV example.
 Let us guide you through the steps to make a skills CV.

 - Avoid serif/non-professional fonts such as Comic Sans and choose something more professional such as Calibri.

-- Make sure your name and heading is in sizes between 14 - 16 pts and your body is in sizes between 10 - 12 pts.
+- Make sure your name and heading are in sizes between 14 - 16 pts and your body is in sizes between 10 - 12 pts.

 - List everything in chronological order as opposed to the reverse chronological order in a resume.

 - Keep it concise and easy to read by using clear spacing and bullet points.

 - If you're posting your CV, go with single-side printing on a white A4 paper.

 CV Template Writing & Tips: